j-chao/devops_workshops/00_containers/00_containers.md

 $ docker push <your dockerhub username>/example-flask-app:latest
 ```

+We will explore pushing images to a repository in more detail in the next workshop.

 ---
 ## Defining & Running multi-container applications with Docker Compose
 <img src="images/compose.png" width="250">